Fountain of Youth Dentures

 A partial denture is a removable prosthesis that fits into place between natural teeth.
 Partial dentures can be made to replace a few missing teeth in a row.
 Stability is gained by affixing the artificial teeth to adjacent teeth using metal clasps.

 Dentures often look false when they slip out of position.
 Dental implants can help support your dentures by attaching them to your jaw, avoiding the problems caused by slippage.
 With lower dentures from Deeter Dental, we highly recommend the use of dental implants to maintain stability and retention of the lower denture.
 If you choose, you may have your upper dentures supported with dental implants as well.

 An implant is a metal structure that is inserted into the jawbone to take the place of natural roots.
 To support a full denture, several dental implants are placed across the arch.
 When implants heal, meaning that bone tissue has grown around each post, the denture can be affixed for a secure fit.

-Before we create your dentures, you will meet with the dentist to discuss any aesthetic concerns you have.
+Before we create your dentures, you will meet with one of our doctors to discuss any aesthetic concerns you have.
 We take meticulous measurements to achieve the best fit for each patient.
-If Fountain of Youth dentures is selected, impressions will be made when your mouth is in motion.
+If the Fountain of Youth dentures are selected, impressions will be made when your mouth is in motion.
 Dr. Deeter will direct the movements to make when impression material is in the mouth.
 These movements help determine the proper height of replacement teeth and the overall contouring of the part of the denture that fits over the gums.
 The impressions of your jaws are sent to one of our highly trained dental labs where a trial set of dentures is created.